Optimal Stateless Model Checking of Transactional Programs under Causal Consistency: Introduction

 A \emph{transaction} is a code segment consisting of several instructions which must be executed \emph{atomically}.
 Each process in a transactional program is a sequence of transactions, written as $\mathtt{t1}[\dots]; \mathtt{t2}[\dots]; \dots ;\mathtt{tn}[\dots]$, where $\mathtt{t}[\dots]$ represents a transaction, with the brackets [ and ] demarcating the beginning and end.
 The general idea is that each process $p$ executes its transactions following the program order, and, when a process $p$ finishes executing a transaction $\mathtt{t}[\dots]$, it ``delivers'' the writes/data updates made in $\mathtt{t}[\dots]$ to all processes.
 The manner in which the receiving processes make use of this delivery is dependent on the underlying consistency model of transactional programs.

 The strongest consistency model is the one ensuring serializability \cite{DBLP:journals/jacm/Papadimitriou79b}, where every execution of a program is equivalent to another one where the transactions are executed serially one after the other, with no interference.
 In the non-transactional setting, this model corresponds to sequential consistency (SC) \cite{DBLP:journals/tc/Lamport79}.
 While serializability and SC are easy to understand for programmers, they are too strong, since they need global synchronization between all processes, which makes it difficult to achieve good performance guarantees \cite{DBLP:journals/jacm/FischerLP85,DBLP:journals/sigact/GilbertL02}.
 Thus, modern databases ensure weaker consistency guarantees.

-Causal consistency \cite{DBLP:journals/cacm/Lamport78}, is a fundamental model implemented in many leading production databases such as AntidoteDB, CockroachDB and MongoDB.
-Unlike serializability, causal consistency allows conflicting transactions having reads/writes to a common location to be executed in different orders by different processes as long as they are not causally related.
+Causal consistency \cite{DBLP:journals/cacm/Lamport78}, is one of the fundamental models implemented in many leading production databases such as AntidoteDB, CockroachDB and MongoDB.
+Unlike serializability, causal consistency is a weaker concurrency notion and allows conflicting transactions having reads/writes to a common variable to be executed in different orders by different processes as long as they are not causally related.
 The sets of updates visible to different processes may differ and read actions may return values that cannot be obtained in SC executions.
-There are at least three variations of causal consistency introduced in the literature, weak causal consistency (\wcct{})~\cite{10.1145/3016078.2851170,10.1145/3093333.3009888}, causal memory (\scct{})~\cite{DBLP:journals/dc/AhamadNBKH95,10.1145/3016078.2851170}, and causal convergence (\ccvt{})~\cite{DBLP:journals/ftpl/Burckhardt14}.
-When one considers transactions to be single instructions, $\ccvt$ is equivalent to SRA (strong release acquire), while $\cc$ is equivalent to WRA (weak release acquire) \cite{DBLP:journals/siglog/Lahav19}.
+There are many variations of causal consistency introduced in the literature, some of the prominent ones being weak causal consistency (\wcct{})~\cite{10.1145/3016078.2851170,10.1145/3093333.3009888}, causal memory (\scct{})~\cite{10.1007/BF01784241,10.1145/3016078.2851170}, causal convergence (\ccvt{})~\cite{DBLP:journals/ftpl/Burckhardt14}, read atomicity ($\readat$)\cite{DBLP:conf/concur/Cerone0G15}, \cite{10.1145/3360591} as well as read committed ($\readc$) \cite{10.1145/3360591}, \cite{10.1145/223784.223785}.